e-dervieux/CBB_MIDI_Player/README.md

 **⚠️   Disclaimer   ⚠️**

 CBB MIDI Player stands for *Crappy* Browser-Based MIDI Player.
 Crappy because I don't know anything about: web development, javascript (from which I stay as far as possible), the [FluidSynth](https://www.fluidsynth.org/) API, or the [js-synthesizer](https://github.com/jet2jet/js-synthesizer/tree/main) library.
 I achieved this by heavily relying on CursorAI, and trial-and-error smoke-testing.
-I did try to prompt the AI to make the app more robust though, to comment its code, *etc.*, but the codebase *may* look like heresy for any expert in the field.
+I did try to prompt the AI to make the app more robust though, to comment its code, *etc.*, but the codebase *may* look like heresy for any expert in the field of web-development.
 Sorry about that.

 Feel free to use it at your own risk.
-I made this mainly for fun, and to have a usable MIDI player at hand on any platform that runs locally and allowed me to use my own soundfonts without loading times (as opposed to many web-based MIDI players that can be found out there).
+I made this mainly for fun, and to have a usable MIDI player at hand, which *(i)* can run on any platform, *(ii)* runs locally and *(iii)* allowed me to use my own soundfonts without loading times (as opposed to many web-based MIDI players that can be found out there).
 Still I **do** intend to maintain this and fix bugs as they arise so don't hesitate to contribute.

 ## About